 Take a final pass to tweak your brand messaging:

-Note: If you’re stuck between taglines or versions of your value prop, consider A/B testing them through facebook ads.
+Note: If you’re stuck between taglines or versions of your value prop, consider A/B testing them through paid ads.
 This is a low-cost way to gain quick insight into what resonates.

-As a final step, document your full brand messaging hierarchy, so that your team can “see” how it all connects.
-For example, let’s take a look at what the brand messaging might look like for the clothing brand Everlane, which produces high-quality, ethically produced wardrobe basics.
+As a final step, document your full brand messaging framework, so that your team can “see” how it all connects.

 How to Use Your Brand Messaging Framework